decal/werdlists/INDEX.md

 python-data: Data used by the Python scripting language interpreter at runtime
 radio-data: Things commonly used in radio frequency transmissions
 regex-data: Regular expression patterns to mount attacks and match strings
-remote-urls: Lists of tokens that were parsed out of a remote URL string
 ruby-data: Data typically seen within the syntax of the Ruby scripting language
 search-dorks: General purpose search-engine queries likely to find insecure sites
 shell-builtins: Reserved words and such built-in to well-established shell software